davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_CTP_v004 compares 'total' and 'new' fields for cases and deaths
 * Coronavirus_Statistics_CTP_v004 cleans and formats CDC case and death by state data
 * Coronavirus_Statistics_CTP_v004 compares CDC and CTP
+* Coronavirus_CDC_Daily_v001 created to use CDC daily data in place of CTP